ARMmbed/mbed-os/targets/TARGET_STM/README.md

 ```

-### Make you custom board public
+### Make your custom board public

-We will be happy to add every public boards in https://github.com/ARMmbed/stm32customtargets
+We will be happy to add every public board in https://github.com/ARMmbed/stm32customtargets

 Make a Pull request, we will check consistency and build.